AI Company Starter Stack¶

 - Use GitHub Pages for docs-heavy sites and Cloudflare Pages for static directories and static-first public properties.

-Use this pair when you want agents to behave like trained operators instead of smart autocomplete.
+Use this pair when you want agents to behave like trained operators with direct access to your infrastructure and data.

 2. n8n + Workspace CLI¶